HagOrMan/Tutorials/BashAliases.md

 - [utility functions](./helper-files/bash/util.bashrc). **Highly recommend at least checking out `confirm_action` which is extremely useful for never accidentally doing something catastrophic**
 - [useful git aliases](./helper-files/bash/git.bashrc).
 Almost every git command you'll need in common development
 - [terminal commands](./helper-files/bash/terminal.bashrc).
 Currently a small list, but might grow as I start doing cooler things in the terminal. (most commands in the terminal are already pretty concise though)
 - [venv helpers](./helper-files/bash/venv.bashrc).
-My classic venv commands that I use for every new project and want to stop typing out fully
+Commands for virtual environments to speed up their creation and use

 # Setting up your castle
 ## Put it all together
-I'll start with the "once you're done" because maybe you already have some ideas and want to know how to make your aliases available.
+Let's start by talking about how to make your aliases available in case you already have some ideas.
 I recommend separating your aliases into clearly defined files such as `git.bashrc` (for all git-related aliases) since it's easier to manage.
 Once you have an alias file ready, take your `.bashrc` file at the root (`~/`) directory, and for each alias file add lines to `~/.bashrc` such as
 ```bash
 # .bashrc file
 source ~/git.bashrc
 ```
-This will make all aliases in that file available for use in your bash terminal.
-But first, you need to run the following in your terminal (or just restart your terminal) to "activate" them
+Now, run the following in your terminal (or just restart your terminal) to "activate" the file
 ```bash
 source ~/.bashrc
 ```